-- 9.1.1 A significant number of respondents to the consultations referred to the importance of community facilities to serve local people.
-In particular support for the elderly and access to GP medical services were the subject of respondents' detailed comments.
+9.1.1 A significant number of respondents to the consultations referred to the importance of community facilities to serve local people.
+In particular support for the elderly and access to GP medical services were the subject of respondents detailed comments.
 In High Ercall there is currently a local shop, Post Office and active community groups, including tennis and bowls.
-Residents wish to see these services / facilities retained and protected. - 9.1.2 The NPPF states that planning policies and decisions should aim to achieve healthy, inclusive and safe places.
+There is a two hourly bus service between Newport and Shrewsbury.
+Residents wish to see these services retained and protected.

+9.1.2 The National Planning Policy Framework 2019 (NPPF) states that planning policies and decisions should aim to achieve healthy, inclusive and safe places.
 The NPPF sets out a number of ways in which planning can promote social interaction be safe and accessible and support healthy life styles.
-Planning policies and decisions should provide the social, recreational and cultural facilities that communities need. - 9.1.3 Policy COM1 of the TWLP states that development will be expected to preserve existing community facilities and sustain, enhance and provide new social infrastructure to meet the demand arising from new development.
+Planning policies and decisions should provide the social, recreational and cultural facilities that communities need.

+9.1.3 Policy COM1 of the Telford & Wrekin Local Plan 2011-2031 states that development will be expected to preserve existing community facilities and sustain, enhance and provide new social infrastructure to meet the demand arising from new development.

-- 9.2.1 Respondents to consultation strongly supported the inclusion of policies in respect of community facilities in the NDP.
-Respondents identified a number of objectives in respect of community facilities: - To seek to protect existing community facilities in order to contribute to community wellbeing and to support new facilities for the benefit of residents and visitors - 2.
+9.2.1 Respondents to consultation strongly supported the inclusion of policies in respect of community facilities in the Neighbourhood Plan.
+Respondents identified a number of objectives in respect of community facilities:

+- 1. To seek to protect existing community facilities in order to contribute to community wellbeing and to support new facilities for the benefit of residents and visitors - 2.
 To encourage new facilities for families, young people and the elderly - 3.
 To protect and retain existing community premises and facilities